androidfred/positioncalculator/README.md

-Trading calculator for fixed percent risk position sizing.
 See also web GUI code at https://github.com/androidfred/positionweb

 ```xml
 <dependency>